Striken7/2024-PHB-AURORA-FILES/README.md

 Classes:

-Monk class (and all sublcasses) has been implemented.
+Monk class (all sublcasses) has been implemented.

-Fighter class (no subclasses) has been implemented.
+Fighter class (all subclasses) has been implemented.